-- In Early Childhood and Primary Grades we utilize the Responsive Classroom approach to build inclusive classroom communities with clear expectations and behavior norms. - In Middle School, we use the Positive Behavior Intervention and Support (PBIS) program to support our Middle School students promote positive behaviors. - In all grades we provide education around healthy relationships, appropriate boundaries, friendship and promote open lines of communication between children and adults.
+- In Early Childhood and primary grades we utilize the Responsive Classroom approach to build inclusive classroom communities with clear expectations and behavior norms. - In middle school, we emphasize the importance of derech eretz and support our middle school students by promoting positive behaviors.
+We encourage the students to collaboratively problem-solve with their teachers when needed, in order to be most successful. - In all grades we provide education around healthy relationships, appropriate boundaries, and friendship, and promote open lines of communication between children and adults.